KoJaco/remix-img/README.md

 1. **Configure the Library**

-    Modify your entry.server.ts (project entry) in your remix project with the following:
+    Modify your entry.server.tsx (project entry) in your remix project with the following:

     ```jsx
     import { updateConfig } from "remix-img";